Kengo Kuma

 Thoughts on Design

-After writing the book “Losing Architecture,” I have been thinking about losing design for the past five years, and now I am starting to think about breathing design.
+After writing the book “Architecture of Japan,” I began to think about what Japan is.
+And now I am starting to think about breathing design.
 Passive design, which is defeated by the environment and the given conditions, is always fixed in a way that it is actually “defeated”.
 Is it possible to create a design that responds to the environment in a flexible manner, like breathing?
 The most important question is the degree of flexibility.

 Representative work